Children trafficked have a different profile to adult victims.

 Approximately one fifth of all identified victims are children.
 IOM and Polaris assist a significant caseload of child victims each year.

 Displayed here is the proportion of each means of control for cases of adult and child victims of trafficking.
-It is possible for each victim to have been subject to multiple means of control, however it is not necessary under the Palermo protocol for means of control to be proven for a child to be considered a victim.
-Therefore, there are generally fewer means of control as a proportion of child cases recorded except for sexual abuse and use of psychoactive substances.
+It is possible for each victim to have been subject to multiple means of control.
+Adults are controlled most through restrictions to movements and psychological abuse.

 Children's age at entry into trafficking